mwendwa2/minishop/README.md

     MONGODB_URI=mongodb://localhost:27017/sales

-4.Run the server:
+4.I Run the server:

     bash

     npm start

-5.Open the application:
+5.i Opened the application:

     Open your browser and navigate to 'http://localhost:3000'.